Killers of Las Vegas cops harbored anti-government ideology

 Mark Pitcavage, director of investigative research for the Anti-Defamation League, which monitors hate groups, said the Millers appeared to be “right-wing anti-government extremists of the ‘Patriot’ movement variety, believing in all the common militia-type conspiracy theories.”

-McMahill said investigators believed they equated law enforcement with the Nazi movement and saw police as oppressors, even as they appeared to subscribe to white supremacist ideology themselves.
+McMahill said police investigators believe they equated government and law enforcement with the Nazi movement and saw police as oppressors, even as they also appeared to subscribe to white supremacist ideology themselves.

-“We can hope for peace.
-We must, however, prepare for war,” Miller posted on Facebook earlier this month, without clarifying who he viewed as an enemy.
-“To stop this oppression, I fear, can only be accomplished with bloodshed.”

-McMahill said police believed patrol officers Alyn Beck, 41, and Igor Soldo, 31, had been targeted at random by the couple, who confronted them as they ate lunch in a pizza parlor booth.
+McMahill also revealed at a Monday news conference new details of the circumstances surrounding the fatal ambush of patrol officers Alyn Beck, 41, and Igor Soldo, 31, who were killed as they ate lunch in a pizza parlor booth.

-After shooting the officers, the couple dragged them from the booth and placed a yellow Revolutionary War-era banner bearing an image of a coiled snake and the slogan “Don’t Tread on Me” atop Beck’s body, McMahill said.
+After shooting the officers, the couple placed atop Beck’s body a replica of a Gadsden flag, a yellow Revolutionary War-era banner that bears an image of a coiled snake and the slogan “Don’t Tread on Me,” McMahill said.

-He said they also threw a swastika symbol on Beck’s body and pinned a note to Soldo saying the attack was “the beginning of the revolution.”
+He said the suspects also threw a swastika symbol on Beck’s body and pinned a note to Soldo saying the attack was “the beginning of the revolution,” a phrase also heard by bystanders in the restaurant.

-They then grabbed the officers’ weapons and fled to the Walmart, where Amanda Miller gunned down a bystander who had tried to confront Jerad Miller with his own concealed weapon after the couple burst into the store shouting: “This is a revolution.”
+The duo then grabbed the officers’ weapons and fled to the Walmart, where Amanda Miller gunned down a bystander, Joseph Wilcox, who had tried to confront Jerad Miller with his own concealed weapon after the couple burst into the store shouting: “This is a revolution.”

-The couple exchanged fire with police and retreated to the rear of the store, where a wounded Amanda Miller killed her spouse and herself, McMahill said.
-Police found hundreds of rounds of ammunition in their possession.
+The couple exchanged fire with police and retreated to the rear of the store, where Amanda Miller killed her spouse and herself, McMahill said.

-Additional reporting by Alexia Shurmur in Las Vegas, Steve Gorman in Los Angeles, Jennifer Dobner in Salt Lake City and Mark Hosenball in Washington; Editing by Jim Loney and Peter Cooney
+Additional reporting by Alexia Shurmur, Steve Gorman in Los Angeles and Mark Hosenball in Washington; Editing by Jim Loney